mfthomps/Labtainers/headless-lite/README.md

 `curl https://raw.githubusercontent.com/mfthomps/Labtainers/premaster/headless-lite/docker-compose.yml > docker-compose.yml && docker-compose up`

+# Options for the yml
+UPDATE_LABTAINER=FALSE will prevent an update from the latest distribution.
+This is helpful when testing with a modified framework.

+The VNC_PW value is empty, allowing the user to simply click OK.
+It would be nice if the password can be supressed entirely.

+The VNC_RESOLTION controls the desktop size.
+How best to let the user adjust this, other than editing a file?

+# Other issues
+X11 applications such as wireshark often start with blank windows, requiring a restart of the application.
+The problem also occurs to some degree on VMs, and frequently on VMWare Horizon hosted VMs.
+Or so it seems.
+It is likely just an X11/Docker issue that happends everywhere.

+For now, users sit through long downloads as they do labs.
+For example, if they've never done a lab that uses the labtainer.firefox base, and then run one, the are warned of a download of hundres of MB.
+Better to download all base images on first start?
+If added, need an ENV to supress it for testing.

+Best way to for users to start headless Labtainers on their own systems?
+Assume able to use command line, and just give them instructions to wget (or save file via browser), etc.?

 # Build the labtainer.master File

 Here are the instructions to create a new labtainer.master file.